ramshankerji/Vishwakarma/README.md

 * Few things, we intend to Re-Invent intentionally, for educational, responsiveness and fine-grained control over UI.
 Attempt shall be made to avoid as much dependencies.
 I understand this shall slowdown the development, but we are taking this decision for future velocity.

-* I am restring the initial scope to ensure focus.
+* I am restricting the initial scope to ensure focus.
 However some architectural decisions can be made considering future scope.
 Nevertheless, it is our explicit goal NOT to be interoperable with other commercial softwares.

 * Data compression is prioritized, even at the expense of ignoring programmatic flexibility.